DOGS

 One time when Peles had puppies we found an abandoned kitten and brought her home.
 Peles allowed the kitten to suckle with her own pups despite the kitten causing her engorged and red teats.

 Taking Peles with us on camping trips to Sinai always proved a challenge as she would always bury her water for later use.
-In St Thomas, when one was still allowed to take dogs anywhere without a leash, she was with us in the supermarket.
+In St. Thomas, when one was still allowed to take dogs anywhere without a leash, she was with us in the supermarket.
 A woman shopper looked down, saw Peles and started screaming that there was a rat in the supermarket.

 Years later